MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-billing-faq.md

 - Marked as ready in the Azure App Service resource provider.
 - Assigned to an App Service plan.

-This billing model enables cloud operators to provision a pool of dedicated workers ready for customers to use without paying for the workers until they're effectively reserved by their tenant's App Service plan.
+This billing model lets cloud operators provision a pool of dedicated workers ready for customers to use without paying for the workers until they're effectively reserved by their tenant's App Service plan.

 For example, say you have 20 workers in the small worker tier.
 Then if you have five customers that create two S1 App Service plans each, and they each scale the App Service plan up to two instances, you have no workers available.
 As a result, there's also no capacity for any of your customers or new customers to scale out or create new App Service plans.